nguy/artview/README.md

 ## User Forum

-For questions on the use of ARTView please write in the [mailing list](https://groups.google.com/forum/#!forum/artview-users), if you found any bug please report in the [Issue](https://github.com/nguy/artview/issues).
-We are thankful for all feedback.
+For questions on the use of ARTview please write in the [mailing list](https://groups.google.com/forum/#!forum/ARTview-users), or for a bug report please submit an [Issue](https://github.com/nguy/ARTview/issues).
+We appreciate all feedback.

 ## Contributors